leanneduyck/chat/README.md

 6. React AsyncStorage: For local storage of chat data.
 7. @react-native-community/netinfo: For detecting network connection status.
 8. dotenv: For managing environment variables securely.
+9. Expo Image Picker: For selecting images from the device library or capturing new images using the device camera.
+10. Expo Location: For accessing device location data.
+11. Firebase Storage: For storing and retrieving image files.
+12. React Native Maps: For rendering maps and displaying user locations.
+13. Expo Media Library: For managing and interacting with the device's media library.
+14. Babel: For transforming and compiling modern JavaScript syntax.

 Setup Instructions: